 Pence also wrote a handbook that merges creative writing with composition titled The Writer’s Path: Creative Exercises for Meaningful Essays (Kendall Hunt, 2004).
 While working on her Ph.D. at the University of Tennessee, she sought a book that treated song lyrics as literature.
 When she couldn’t do so, she created The Poetics of American Song Lyrics (University Press of Mississippi, 2012).
 This anthology, the first of its kind, considers song lyrics as appropriate for study in a literature classroom and includes essays by Wyn Cooper, Claudia Emerson, Beth Ann Fennelly, Peter Guralnick, David Kirby, Ben Yagoda, and Kevin Young.

-Recent critical work includes an essay on persona poetry, James Baldwin, and The Band, which was published in Opossum and will be reprinted in an anthology on The Band by University Press of Mississippi.
+Recent critical work includes an essay on persona poetry, James Baldwin, and The Band, which was published in Opossum and is reprinted in an anthology on The Band by University Press of Mississippi.
 Other notable critical work includes an essay on the post-millennial concept collection featuring the poetry of Anne Carson, Natasha Trethewey, and Joseph Harrington.
 Originally published in Asheville Poetry Review, the essay is now available online at Wesleyan University Press’s site http://thingscomeonreader.site.wesleyan.edu/files/2012/04/AshvilIePoetryReview2015.pdf